 An excellent way to see Buenos Aires is by bicycle.
-Be it La Boca, Recoleta, Puerto Madero or Palermo — many of the city’s neighborhoods are perfectly suited for bike riding.
+Whether it’s La Boca, Recoleta, Puerto Madero or Palermo — many of the city’s neighborhoods are perfectly suited for bike riding.
 Buenos Aires is a flat, pretty city, so peddle power is a fast and easy way to get around town.

-There’s a good reason that so many food deliverers and couriers get around by bike — it’s often the fastest mode of transport in a sometimes cluttered city.
+There’s a good reason that so many Buenos Aires food delivery services and couriers get around by bike — it’s often the fastest mode of transport in a sometimes cluttered city.
 While no one would recommend mimicking the deliver boys’ behavior, hopping up onto sidewalks to avoid traffic congestion and sending pedestrians scurrying out of the way, or riding nonchalantly the wrong way down a one-way street, bikes means less traffic and less pollution for everyone.

 The number of bike commuters in Buenos Aires has increased exponentially in recent years, as the city government created bike lanes covering 130km through the city and even set up a bike sharing program called EcoBici.
 Thanks to these efforts, biking is safer than ever in Buenos Aires.
 Bike tours are a still novel but growing part of Buenos Aires’ tourism industry.
 Hotels are getting on the bike bandwagon as well, such as ‘Ecohotel’ Casa Calma which provides cool-looking bamboo bicycles for guests.